 Documentation Required for Tier 1 Pathways.
 A fuel pathway applicant may apply for a Tier 1 pathway using the provisions set forth in this section.
 After satisfying all requirements for pathway and facility registration in 95488.2, the applicant must submit the following information to the Executive Officer for consideration of a Tier 1 pathway CI.

-Simplified CI Calculator.
-A fuel-specific Simplified CI Calculator populated with all applicable site-specific operational data inputs is required.
-The period covered shall be the most recent 24 month period of operation.
-Fields that require site-specific inputs are marked in the Simplified CI Calculator.
+Tier 1 CI Calculator.
+A fuel-specific Tier 1 CI Calculator populated with all applicable site-specific operational data inputs is required.
+The period covered shall be the most recent 24-month period of operation or at least three months of operation for provisional fuel pathway applications.
+Tier 1 applications must not have an interval of greater than 3 months between the end of the reported operational data month and the date of submission.
+Fields that require site-specific inputs are marked in the Tier 1 CI Calculator.
 Site-specific inputs include, but are not limited to, the monthly quantity of all feedstocks consumed in the fuel production facility, the electricity generation mix of the subregion(s) where feedstock and fuel production occur, the types and monthly quantities of all energy used in the production of the fuel, and the monthly quantities of fuel produced.

-The Simplified CI Calculators include appropriate LUC or other indirect carbon intensity modifiers from Table 6 when applicable.
+The Tier 1 CI Calculators include appropriate LUC or other indirect carbon intensity modifiers from Table 6 when applicable.

-Applicants must follow the instructions for completing site-specific inputs in the Simplified CI Calculators found in the Tier 1 Simplified CI Calculator Instruction https://ww2.arb.ca.gov/resources/documents/lcfs-life-cycle-analysis-models-and-documentationManual (August 13, 2018), incorporated herein by reference.
+Applicants must follow the instructions for completing site-specific inputs in the Tier 1 CI Calculators found in the Tier 1 CI Calculator Instruction Manuals. .
+The Tier 1 CI Calculator Instruction Manuals listed below are publicly available at https://ww2.arb.ca.gov/resources/documents/lcfs-life-cycle-analysis-models-and-documentation and are herein incorporated by reference:

+Tier 1 CI Calculator for Corn or Sorghum Ethanol - Instruction Manual [date of adoption]

+Tier 1 CI Calculator for Sugarcane Ethanol - Instruction Manual [date of adoption]

+Tier 1 CI Calculator for Biodiesel - Instruction Manual [date of adoption]

+Tier 1 CI Calculator for Hydroprocessed Ester and Fatty Acid (HEFA) - Instruction Manual [date of adoption]

+Tier 1 CI Calculator for Landfill Biomethane - Instruction Manual [date of adoption]

+Tier 1 CI Calculator for Wastewater Sludge Biomethane - Instruction Manual [date of adoption]

+Tier 1 CI Calculator for Dairy and Swine Manure Biomethane - Instruction Manual [date of adoption]

+Tier 1 CI Calculator for Organic Waste Biomethane - Instruction Manual [date of adoption]

-Industrial Strategies Division, California Air Resources Board.
-August 13, 2018.
-Tier 1 Simplified CI Calculator Instruction Manual.
+Tier 1 CI Calculator for Hydrogen - Instruction Manual [date of adoption]

-All applicants using grid electricity must choose electrical generation energy mixes from among the subregions in CA-GREET3.0 and the Simplified CI Calculators, if applicable.
-The options include the 26 subregions defined in the U.S. EPA's Emissions and Generation Resource Integrated Database with year 2014 data (eGRID2014v2, released on February 27, 2017), and a national grid mix for Brazil and Canada.
+All applicants using grid electricity must choose electrical generation energy mixes from among the subregions in CA-GREET4.0 and the Tier 1 CI Calculators, if applicable.
+The options include the 26 subregions defined in the U.S. EPA’s Emissions and Generation Resource Integrated Database with year 2021 data (eGRID2021, January 30, 2023), and a national grid mix for Brazil and Canada.

 User-defined Process Energy Option.
-Applicants whose fuel production facilities or feedstock source regions are located in an area for which there is no corresponding subregion included in the Simplified CI Calculator may select the user-defined option, and shall consult with the Executive Officer for approval of the data prior to submitting an application.
+Applicants whose fuel production facilities or feedstock source regions are located in an area for which there is no corresponding subregion included in the Tier 1 CI Calculator may select the user-defined option, and shall consult with the Executive Officer for approval of the data prior to submitting an application.

 Supplemental Information.
 Supporting evidence for specified inputs to the CI calculator can be uploaded to the AFP as a supplemental information document, as needed.
 Supplemental information is required under the following circumstances: